MRurka/mrurka.github.io/_posts/blog/2016-05-15-san-francisco.markdown

 take-me-back-text: マジかよ?!
 Take me back.
 ---

-<b>TL;DR: Visited San Francisco for 2 weeks.
-A refreshing balance of productivity and the social.</b>

 Post tequila with our new Swiss friend, Kolton "From Second Cup to San Francisco".
 In other words: "Started from the bottom now we're here".
 Two young and naive best friends from Fredericton, starting out.
 Onto chilling in San Francisco for both business and pleasure.
 We met 2 years ago in a Second Cup (Cafe) during a province-wide power outage.
 Fueled by <a href="https://vimeo.com/141549468" target="_blank">Jumpman</a>, late night <a href="http://pomodorotechnique.com/" target="_blank">poms</a>, and our shared drive for progression, he's been my main bro since.
 Among my favourite memories with Kolton is helping him rock out a dashboard for a <a href="http://www.cbc.ca/dragonsden/pitches/simptek-technologies" target="_blank">Dragon's Den appearance</a>.
 We designed and coded till the 9AM sunrise (from the night before).

 <div class="quote big">